sindresorhus/mimic-response/readme.md

 myStream.destroy();
 ```

-Please note that `myStream` nor `responseStream` never throws.
+Please note that `myStream` and `responseStream` never throws.
 The error is passed to the request instead.

 **Note #2:** The `aborted` and `close` events are not proxied.
 You have to add them manually: